 5. Stress handling

 This is an important skill for every career.
 Some of you might think that being a freelancer equals stress-free.
 Believe me, it’s not.
-You might get more stressed if you don’t manage your time well, or when you ran into trouble and there isn’t a team or college to help you out.
+You might get more stressed if you don’t manage your time well, or when you run into trouble and there isn’t a team or college to help you out.

 Being a freelancer is basically working alone on a project, so it can be quite stressful.
 Another thing is that your customers might not always like your work, and they are likely to ask you to make adjustments, sometimes even re-do your work.